-Doctors know targeted treatments like imatinib (Gleevec) and sunitinib (Sutent) often work, but they still aren’t sure exactly how and when to give them to make them most effective.
-Should they be given after surgery to all patients, even those with very small tumors?
+Targeted therapy drugs like imatinib (Gleevec), sunitinib (Sutent), regorafenib (Stivarga), and ripretinib (Qinlock) can affect cells with these gene changes and are often helpful in treating GISTs, but they tend to stop working over time.
+Doctors still aren’t sure exactly how and when to give them to make them most effective.
+For example, should these types of drugs be given after surgery to all patients, even those with very small tumors?
 How long should drug treatment be continued?
-Would sunitinib be as effective as imatinib if it was given first?
-These questions are now being studied in clinical trials.
+These and other questions are now being studied in clinical trials.

 Other drugs that target the KIT or PDGFRA proteins are also being studied for use against GISTs.
-Some of these, such as sorafenib (Nexavar), nilotinib (Tasigna), and dasatinib (Sprycel) have helped some patients in early studies, but it isn’t clear which one, if any, would be the best one to use after the standard targeted drugs stopped working.
+Some of these drugs have been shown to help some patients in early studies:

-People with GISTs that are no longer responding to standard treatments may want to ask their doctor about clinical trials of these newer targeted therapies.
+People with GISTs that are no longer responding to standard treatments may want to ask their doctor about clinical trials studying these newer types of treatments.